KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Features/Tasks to Test?

-Comment cards/pads at the end of pews
-Existing research, analytics
-Notes from previous church strategy meetings

 Notably, this may reach a different demographic segment than other forms of advertisement.
 ### The "business" problem